Beanminchild/TinyBeanBytes/README.md

 ## How to Play
 Either go to https://Tinybeanbytes.free.nf or download the files and open the games in any browser :)

+All games work well on both desktop, and mobile.